 How to Stop Snoring Permanently

-Snoring has forced many couples to sleep separately so both parties can gain the quality sleep they need to get through the following day.
-Sometimes snoring occurs due to temporary ailments such as blocked noses and colds, but sometimes it can be more serious.
+Snoring has forced many couples to sleep separately so both parties can enjoy the quality sleep they need to get through the following day.
+Sometimes snoring occurs due to temporary ailments such as blocked nasal passages and colds, but sometimes it can be more serious.
 Some studies suggest that snoring can worsen over time if attempts to control it are not taken.

 Snoring is caused by a blockage in the upper airway between the nasal passages and throat while a person is sleeping.
 When the air is blocked, it causes the tissues surrounding the airway to vibrate and creates the noise we associate with snoring.
 Snoring can become particularly loud when tissue is floppy, as this makes it vibrate more.
 The sound of snoring can come from your tonsils, the soft palate, your tongue, the soft tissue hanging from the roof of the mouth known as the uvula and nasal passageways.